Geomartins007/Zomato-Capstone-Project/README.md

 The boom in ecommerce is directly influenced by online delivery services.
 Zomato is the pioneer in online food delivery service in many countries, which has provided a major advantage in market share.

+ ---

+### About the dataset
+Zomato dataset is real time data set which gives information about restraunts , its cuisins , locality , ratings etc.
+The data is taken from url: https://drive.google.com/file/d/1FSa_x3COvCoMODa44qXufO9CQb3ydqKw/view